Ajioz/maketPlace-_dAPP/README.md

 cd into the `marketPlace` directory and run the following command:
 `npm install`

-for further intrsuction on running reach dApp refer to the document @ [Reach Docs](https://docs.reach.sh/quickstart/#quickstart) to setup your device to run this application using the command
+for further instruction on running reach dApp refer to the document @ [Reach Docs](https://docs.reach.sh/quickstart/#quickstart) to setup your device to run this application using the command

 ```shell